 The task was to execute extension or flexion movement under three levels of muscle co-contraction: a normal level with elbow muscles relaxed; a high level in which elbow muscles were strongly co-contracted so that the arm became stiff; and a medium level of co-contraction between normal and high.
-In order to avoid presentation of the target region that explicitly instructs the permitted end-point variability, a small target point was presented instead of a target circle.
+To avoid presentation of the target region that explicitly instructs the permitted endpoint variability, a small target point was presented instead of a target circle.
 The subjects moved their hand from a start circle to as close as possible to the target point.
-The out-and-in movement duration was measured as the time interval between when the hand exited the start circle and entered a virtual end-point-domain circle with a radius of 5 cm, whose range was shown by two tangent lines on the CRT (Fig. 1C).
+The out-and-in movement duration was measured as the time interval between when the hand exited the start circle and entered a virtual endpoint-domain circle with a radius of 5 cm, whose range was shown by two tangent lines on the CRT (Fig. 1C).

-In the medium and high levels, subjects had to voluntarily co-activate their muscles during movements.
+In the medium and high levels, subjects had to voluntarily coactivate their muscles during movements.
 Because the strength of muscles varies between subjects, the activation levels were set before the main experiment in preparatory trials.
-In this phase, 20 trials each for the normal and high conditions, in which the arm was relaxed or stiffened, and for both flexion and extension, were preliminarily recorded when the hand reached the virtual end-point-domain circle within the time limit.
-The elbow stiffness in 80 movement trials (2 co-contraction conditions x 2 directions x 20 trials) was estimated by IMCJ.
-For each subject, the observed IMCJ range was divided into high, medium and low ranges.
+In this phase, 20 trials each for the normal and high conditions, in which the arm was relaxed or stiffened, and for both flexion and extension, were preliminarily recorded when the hand reached the virtual endpoint-domain circle within the time limit.
+The elbow stiffness in 80 movement trials (2 co-contraction conditions \times 2 directions \times 20 trials) was estimated by IMCJ.
+For each subject, the observed IMCJ range was divided into high, medium, and low ranges.
 For each trial in the main experiment, elbow IMCJ was computed to determine whether it was within the predetermined range of the corresponding co-contraction condition.
 The success or failure of achieving this required IMCJ level was fed back to the subject at the end of each trial.
-To help subjects set an appropriate co-contraction, the recorded EMG signals were shown on the CRT in real time to the subjects from before the start of movement (Fig. 1C).
-We recorded 40 successful trials for each level of co-contraction and for each direction of flexion and extension.
-Altogether, 240 successful trials were obtained (3 stiffness conditions x 2 directions x 40 trials).
+To help subjects set an appropriate co-contraction, the recorded EMG signals were shown on the CRT in real-time to the subjects from before the start of movement (Fig. 1C).
+We recorded 40 successful trials for each level of cocontraction and for each direction of flexion and extension.
+Altogether, 240 successful trials were obtained (3 stiffness conditions \times 2 directions \times 40 trials).
 The order of the three co-contraction conditions was counterbalanced across subjects.